KieronJones/Uni-of-York-Computer-Science/README.md

 # Uni-of-York-Computer-Science

 This repository is a collection of all the coding based practicals from the first 2 years of my Computer Science Degree at the University of York.
+I am redoing the practicals again to practice what I have learnt over the first two years of my degree.

 The module names are as following: